romgrod/kaya/README.md

 - Creates a folder on your root project folder with some files on it.
 Those files are used by kaya to work.

-The file called kaya_conf has some configuration that you can/must modify ( or see at least).
-You should only use kaya_conf and some logs files (kaya_log & sidekiq_log)
+The file called kaya.conf in conf/ folder has some configuration that you can/must modify ( or see at least).
+You should only use conf/kaya.conf and some logs files (logs/kaya.log & logs/sidekiq.log)

 The file config.ru has the needed code to start the service (DO NOT MODIFY IT)

-After configuring kaya_conf file you are able to run `kaya start`
+After configuring kaya.conf file you are able to run `kaya start`

 After starting Kaya you can go to Help section and see all what you need to know to work with kaya regarding to set up test tasks, custom parameters and so.